Climate Action Plan - Measure T-3.2

 Where are we going?

 One of the main objectives of the County’s Strategic Energy Plan is to integrate sustainability practices into County operations and minimize water and energy consumption and costs.
 The Green Fleet Action Plan Implementation Strategy aims to reduce energy consumption in the County vehicle and mobile equipment operations.
-In 2020, the Department of General Services will update the Green Fleet Action Plan Implementation Strategy and Strategic Energy Plan to incorporate changing technology and regulations to meet CAP 2030 targets.
+Through implementation of this plan, the County has transitioned to 100% renewable diesel use in 2020.
+In 2019, the County Board of Supervisors adopted the Electric Vehicle (EV) Roadmap which includes strategies to incorporate zero emissions vehicles and equipment in the County fleet as technology improves and becomes cost effective.
+Through implementation of the Green Fleet Action Plan and EV Roadmap, County projects will continue to transition to cleaner fuels in order to meet CAP 2030 targets.

 How is this measured?